-North Korea Claims Zero Cases Of Coronavirus Infection, But Experts Are Skeptical
+North Korea Claims Zero Coronavirus Cases, But Experts Are Skeptical

 "Not one novel coronavirus patient has emerged," North Korea's flagship Rodong Sinmun newspaper recently quoted Song In Bom, an official with an emergency health committee, as saying.
 Song credited his country's prompt response and establishment of a quarantine system for the lack of cases.

-South Korea's Unification Ministry, which is in charge of inter-Korean relations, said Monday that Pyongyang had reported to the World Health Organization that it had tested 141 suspected cases of coronavirus, and all came up negative.
+South Korea's Unification Ministry, which is in charge of inter-Korean relations, said Monday that Pyongyang had reported to the World Health Organization that it had tested 141 suspected cases of coronavirus and all came up negative.

 But South Korean media, relying on anonymous sources, have reported cases of COVID-19 in North Korea, some of them fatal.
 Those reports have not been independently confirmed.
 In a statement last week, State Department spokesperson Morgan Ortagus said, "The United States is deeply concerned about the vulnerability of the North Korean people to a coronavirus outbreak."